WCA #064 with Johnny Sangster

 In 2002 he recorded several tracks for Mudhoney’s Since We’ve Become Translucent.
 This led to producing and performing with Mudhoney guitarist Steve Turner on his three solo releases: Searching For Melody, And His Bad Ideas, and New Wave Punk Asshole.
 Johnny also continued to collaborate with Mudhoney on their 2006 release Under a Billion Sons and 2007’s Live Mud.

-The later half of the 2000s were a very productive period, with many records recorded and released.
+The latter half of the 2000s was a very productive period, with many records recorded and released.
 A full discography is available @ www.sangstermania.com.

 In 2007 Johnny founded Crackle & Pop!
 Studio with partners Andrew Smith and Scott Masoner.
 The studio is a small and affordable place to track and to mix.